 International applicants can apply to the Drake PharmD program using the same process as all other PharmD applicants.
-Our page gives more detailed information about this process.
+Our PharmD Admission page gives more detailed information about this process.
 To apply, you must

 Drake University's Doctor of Pharmacy (PharmD) program operates on a rolling admission process.
 We will interview and admit students until the P1 class is full and a sufficient number of applicants have been identified for the wait list.
 We recommend submitting application materials early in order to ensure your application is processed and considered in a timely manner.
 Students with strong applications and academic credentials will be invited to complete the second phase of the admission process, which includes a scored on-campus interview and a scored writing assessment.

 Please have all official transcripts or academic records from every college or university you have attended outside the U.S. sent directly to Drake University.
 Please use the following guidelines to assist you:

-Drake University conducts on-campus admission interviews for all PharmD applicants.
-Due to the nature and structure of the interview process, PharmD admission interviews must be completed on Drake's campus and may not be done via phone, Skype or other electronic means.
-Applicants who are invited to interview should expect to travel to Des Moines, IA and attend an on-campus interview at Drake.
+Drake University conducts on-campus and virtual admission interviews for all PharmD applicants.
+Although the nature and structure of the interview process is ideally completed on Drake's campus, virtual interview options are available to applicants for whom travel is a barrier.
 The admission interview is one part of a full day of programming, designed to showcase Drake, the College of Pharmacy and Health Sciences and the PharmD program to applicants.
-Applicants who are invited to interview should expect to spend a full day at Drake for this event.
+Applicants who travel to campus to interview should expect to spend a full day at Drake for this event.

 International students who are admitted to the PharmD program will work with international admission counselors in our Office of Admission to determine eligibility for and next steps in obtaining appropriate documentation for study in the United States and at Drake.
 The College of Pharmacy and Health Sciences will provide information about the steps to enrollment, which include